-It was during the last few months of my pregnancy that my dear friend Shannon introduced me to essential oils and Young Living.
+It was during the last few months of my pregnancy that my dear friend introduced me to essential oils.
 We were doing an overnight event with our youth group at Church and I was so stuffed up with a cold that I couldn’t breathe.
 Shannon saw me suffering.
 So she went and got a cup of hot water and put some Eucalyptus Radiata in it- told me to cup my hands around it and breathe deep.
-I trusted Shannon and her super, natural, crunchy ways, and gave it a try.
+I trusted my friend and her super, natural, crunchy ways, and gave it a try.
 Well, within 10 minutes I went from being completely stuffed up to a huge release — blowing my nose and getting all the guck out.
 I was amazed!
 It really worked.

 I went home and my crazy, Type A personality came to the forefront as I started researching essential oils.
-To save time, let me just say that no other company could come close to Young Living’s quality, but I still didn’t think I really needed them and just kind of let things be.
-A few weeks before Luke was born, at a baby shower, Shannon gifted me a bottle of Peace & Calming and I remember smelling it and thinking, “Gross, I’m not going to have my baby smelling like that!”
+To save time, let me just say that no other company could come close to a popular MLM company's quality, but I still didn’t think I really needed them and just kind of let things be.
+A few weeks before Luke was born, at a baby shower, the friend gifted me a calming blend, and I remember smelling it and thinking, “Gross, I’m not going to have my baby smelling like that!”
 And stashed it away.
 (If I’d only known right?!).

 I survived my pregnancy and was ready for Luke to arrive.
 I had only natural materials and fibres in the nursery.
 I only allowed natural, wooden toys in the house.
 I had Castile soap ready and waiting.
 I was a natural momma, knowing I didn’t want any chemicals near my baby.
 I was blessed to make it through a whole pregnancy, and birth without using any medication at all.
 I did my very best to ensure he was a toxin free as possible.
 But there was just one problem… toxic chemicals are impossible to avoid completely.